Vitor-Kenobi/aps1/README.md

 This project focuses on raising awareness about renewable energy sources and their benefits over fossil fuels.
 It includes a website built to educate users about sustainable energy options such as solar, wind, and hydroelectric power.
 The project was developed as part of a supervised activities assignment for the Computer Science course at Universidade Paulista.

 <h2>🎮 Features</h2>
-- **Educational Content**: Detailed explanations of renewable energy sources like solar, wind, and hydroelectric power.
+- **Educational Content**: Detailed explanations of renewable energy sources like solar, wind, and hydroelectric power.<br>
-- **Interactive Website**: A responsive website built with Bootstrap framework.
+- **Interactive Website**: A responsive website built with Bootstrap framework.<br>
 - **Sustainable Focus**: Promotes the use of clean energy and highlights its advantages for the environment.

 <h2>🗂️ Project Structure</h2>